Amazon Echo vs. Dot vs. Tap vs. Show: Which should you buy?

 If you want a portable Bluetooth speaker that can also act as a personal assistant, and you don't mind getting up to tap it when you want to control your smart home devices, then the Tap is your bag, baby.

-But if you want it all — and have the money for it — grab an Echo Show when it's released at the end of June.
+But if you want it all — and have the money for it — grab an Echo Show right now.

+Updated June 2017: Make reference to the Echo Show being available for purchase.

 Amazon Echo